ightdragon/Doll-clone/README.md

 # Doll-clone
-Chnages to an already existing example on the internet
+Changes to an already existing example on the internet